 - Insert like in a binary search tree.

-- Let v denote the parent of the newly inserted node x.
+- Let w denote the parent of the newly inserted node x.

 - One of the following cases holds:

-- ▶ If bal[v] ≠ 0, $T_v$ has changed height; the balance-constraint may be violated at ancestors of v. - ightharpoonup Call fix-up(parent[v]) to restore the balance-condition.
+- ▶ If $bal[w] \neq 0$, T_w has changed height; the balance-constraint may be violated at ancestors of w. - ► Call AVL-fix-up-insert(parent[w]) to restore the balance-condition.

-Invariant at the beginning fix-up(v):
+Invariant at the beginning of AVL-fix-up-insert(v):

-- 1. The balance constraints holds at all descendants of v. - 2.
-A node has been inserted into $T_c$ , where c is either the right or left child of v. - 3. $T_c$ has increased its height by one (otw. we would already have aborted the fix-up procedure). - 4.
-The balance at the node c fulfills balance $[c] \in \{-1, 1\}$ .
-This holds because if the balance of c is 0, then $T_c$ did not change its height, and the whole procedure will have been aborted in the previous step.
+- 1. The balance constraints hold at all descendants of v. - 2.
+A node has been inserted into T_c , where c is either the right or left child of v. - 3.
+T_c has increased its height by one (otw. we would already have aborted the fix-up procedure). - 4.
+The balance at node c fulfills balance $[c] \in \{-1, 1\}$.
+This holds because if the balance of c is 0, then T_c did not change its height, and the whole procedure would have been aborted in the previous step.